The ultimate EV tourist guide to Norway

 Norway is a great destination if you are planning to bring your electric vehicle (EV) with you.
 Here are a few tips and tricks you should know before setting off on your Norwegian EV adventure.

 Toll roads in Norway are quite numerous, and the cost of travelling through them can add up.
-All electric cars in Norway, including those with foreign registration plates, can drive through the many toll roads free of charge.
+All electric cars in Norway, including those with foreign registration plates, can drive through the many toll roads at either a rebated price or completely free of charge.

 Deposit for AutoPASS tag: NOK 200.
 You can return the AutoPASS tag at the end of your trip and get the deposit back (administration fee).